 Create a Great Candidate Experience

 From the moment the candidate reviews your job posting, to when they come in for an interview or two, to when you follow-up with them, create an experience.
-Make sure that your candidates feel welcome in your company when they’re visiting.
-Introduce them to the team with whom they may be working.
+Many top hiring managers emphasize the importance of creating a stellar candidate experience - and it starts with pretty simple things.
+For example, introduce them to the team they might work with.
 Show them around the office.
 Let them see how you operate and function.
-Expose them to your culture.

 When you have a referred candidate come in during the recruiting process, personalize the interview.
 Acknowledge that they’re a referral.
 Offer top-shelf customer service to them.
 Involve the employee who referred them to the company.